MI-CEMI

 MI-CEMI has adopted the following goals and objectives to be effective by the year 2035:

-Sentencing: 50% reduction in the average length of stay of persons admitted to prison through the implementation of sentencing and parole reforms.
+- Length of Stay: There is a 50% reduction in the average length of stay of persons in prison through the implementation of sentencing and parole reforms.